Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Non-Determinism and Well-Founded Semantics

 \begin{definition} Let $M=\tuple{\TCtxt, \TIL, \TBR}$ be a normal, persistently reducible \rMCS given $\TKB$, and $\inptStr$ an input stream for $M$ until $\tau$.
 The \emph{well-founded stream of $M$ given $\TKB$ and $\inptStr$} is a function ${\wfsStr:[1..\tau]\to \BelForM{M}}$ such that \begin{itemize} \item $\wfsStr^t$ is the well-founded model of $M$ given $\KBStr^t$ and $\inptStr^t$, where $\KBStr^t$ is defined as \begin{itemize} \item $\KBStr^1=\TKB$ \item $\KBStr^t=\upd_M(\KBStr^{t-1},\inptStr^{t-1},\wfsStr^{t-1})$, for $t>1$. \end{itemize} \end{itemize} \end{definition}

-Clearly, Prop.~\ref{prop:relWFSvsGrEq} also generalizes to the well-founded stream (of $M$ given $\TKB$ and $\Tinpt$) including all the made observations.
-That is, it need not coincide with any (grounded) equilibria stream, unless the \rMCS in question is acyclic, in which case the grounded equilibria stream is unique and does coincide with the well-founded stream.
+Clearly, Proposition~\ref{prop:relWFSvsGrEq} also generalizes to the well-founded stream (of $M$ given $\TKB$ and $\Tinpt$) including all the made observations.
+That is, the well-founded stream may not coincide with any (grounded) equilibria stream, unless the \rMCS in question is acyclic, in which case the grounded equilibria stream is unique and does coincide with the well-founded stream.
 Again, this can be verified for the scenario in Example~\ref{ex-reducible}.